kzisme/eris/README.md

-# ircd - IRC Daemon
+# eris - IRC Server / Daemon written in Go

 > This project and repository is based off of [ergonomadic](https://github.com/edmund-huber/ergonomadic)
 > and much of my original contributions were made in my [fork of ergonomadic](https://github.com/prologic/ergonomadic)